HeenaBegum/Google-Data-analytics-Bella-Beat-case-study/README.md

 ```

 Step 6: Merge the Tables
-# Merge daily_activity and sleep_day

 ```
 merged_activity_sleep <- merge(daily_activity, sleep_day, by = c("Id", "date"), all = TRUE)

-# Merge the result with weight
 merged_data <- merge(merged_activity_sleep, weight, by = "Id", all = TRUE)
 ```
 Step 7: Clean and Prepare Data for Analysis